-A substantial amount of work and review underpins the 2018 Water and Sewer Funds budgets.
-The City Council decided in 2010 that it was appropriate to secure advice and guidance from knowledgeable Liberty residents in the form of a taskforce.
+As with every year, a significant amount of time was spent completing the 2018 Water and Sewer Fund budgets.
+Several years back the City Council decided that it was appropriate to secure advice and guidance from knowledgeable Liberty residents in the form of a taskforce.
 The taskforce met for a 12-week period and offered recommendations to the City Council.
 Some of the recommendations accepted by Council were to address aging water meters, repair and replace existing infrastructure, and take over water treatment operations of the water plant.
 One significant recommendation was to study the economics of building and operating a Liberty wastewater treatment plant.

-The City had been studying the potential to build and operate its own wastewater treatment plant in 2012.
-This analysis has shown that long-term savings will accrue from Liberty treating its own sewage as opposed to continuing to rely on contract treatment from Kansas City, Missouri.
-The City put a ballot initiative before our voters in November 2013.
-They were asked to approve the issuance of up to \$95,000,000 in sewer revenue bonds to allow for the separation of Liberty from the Kansas City treatment system.
+In November 2013 the City secured voter approval of the construction of our own Wastewater Treatment Facility.
+Citizens of Liberty were asked to approve the issuance of up to \$95,000,000 in sewer revenue bonds to allow for the separation of Liberty from the Kansas City treatment system.
 This was approved by over 90% of the voters.

 The City was awarded federally subsidized low interest loan capacity through the Missouri Department of Natural Resources State Revolving Loan Program.
 This program is anticipated to save the City up to \$40 million in interest expenses and will further enhance the economics associated with building and operating a Liberty owned wastewater treatment plant.
-In early 2017, the construction of the facility was complete and went fully online treating all but 144 houses on the west side I35.
+In early 2017, the construction of the facility was complete and fully operational treating all Liberty wastewater with the exception of a few homes.
+In 2018, Liberty paid \$164,000 to the City of Kansas City for the areas not treated by Liberty.